 If you’re someone who looks up to people like Jesus, Mohammed, or the Imams – you admire their wisdom, strength, and kindness; you cherish them as role models; you try your best to follow in their steps - then meditation will certainly help you do that better than ever before.

-If you’re someone who is not sure what life is all about, doesn’t see any purpose to it all, or feels like “it’s all a bunch of bullshit”, then meditation will teach you to appreciate the bullshit anyway
+If you’re someone who is not sure what life is all about, doesn’t see any purpose to it all, or feels like “it’s all a bunch of bull”, then meditation will teach you to appreciate the bull anyway

 In short, vipassana meditation is an incredible tool for “living life to the fullest”.
-To me, it’s the ultimate tool.
+For me, it’s the ultimate tool.
 It could be for you too.